lem0nmel0n/snaplet/README.md

    python main.py

 ## notes
-- small learning project.
-- proceed with caution

-- i was actually pretty proud of this. learning about screenshotting in python was pretty great!
+small learning project. proceed with caution i was actually pretty proud of this. it was pretty awesome to learn about screenshotting in python